2025 Best Credit Cards to use for Insurance Premiums in Singapore

 Bundle Deals: For example, buy travel insurance when booking your SQ/Scoot flights.
 This often codes as a travel purchase, allowing you to earn miles from your flight transaction as well.

 So yes, insurance premiums can still earn miles – you just need to know the right cards and strategies!
+What do you use to pay for insurance premiums?
+Let me know in the comments!

 If you’ve found my work helpful or valuable, I’d be incredibly grateful if you’d consider supporting me by buying me a coffee! ☕ Your support will keep me motivated and fuels more great content.